Why We Should Care about the Consumer Reports MacBook Pro Rating

 Consumer Reports did most of the things that are upheld as standards at responsible technology publications: it presented Apple with the testing results and gave Apple an opportunity to respond, but didn’t change its conclusion when Apple couldn’t explain the discrepancy.
 After publishing the results, CR provided additional detailed information to Apple, which analyzed it and determined where the bug in Safari lay.

-Should Consumer Reports retest and find that battery life is comparable to previous models and competing laptops, it’s reasonable to ask what cost came with the first report.
+CR having retested and found that battery life is comparable to previous models and competing laptops, it’s reasonable to ask what cost came with the first report.

 It may have cost Apple sales.
 No reporter should worry about whether their honest and well-researched test results might affect a company’s sales, but they should always be concerned with rigor and fairness.
 (A reporter can have qualms, especially when writing about small firms, but those need to be balanced with the readers’ best interests.)